metio/seb/content/posts/declarative-conditional-rendering-in-react.md

 }
 ```

 This component encapsulates the `if-then-else` logic of conditionally rendering a hello world message.
 Instead of cluttering your entire app with the same logic, you can now simply re-use that same component that contains this `if` condition.
-In order to see the full power of this technique, consider the following example.
+To see the full power of this technique, consider the following example.
 At first, we are going to define a hook that reads the current window width, then define components that conditionally render based on the current window width, and finally use those components in an example application.

 ```jsx
 const useWindowWidth = () => {